hp-plus5/mapp/README.md

 Welcome to Mapp!
 This is a use of the Mapbox GL JS API to the ends of creating mapping software that's more approachable and direct than the default Mapbox or Google Maps products.
 (Nothing like blind ambition!)
 This project needs built out quite a bit more.

-In the project directory, you can run:
-### `npm start`
-Or on my Linux computer, I run `pkgx npm start`, since `pkgx` is my package manager.
+If this is Sam reading this (that's very likely), there's a whole section for how to get this project started on your specific laptop.
+Jump straight there, please, rather than just trying `npm start`.

-Runs the app in the development mode.\
+`npm start` runs this app in the development mode and it will open to [http://localhost:3000](http://localhost:3000) by default.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Use Notes